Advertisement

 Stricter immigration policies would reduce the ‘Japa’ rate.

-A research assistant at the Public Sector Initiative at Lagos Business School, Lasisi Lukman, foresees a potential increase in Nigeria’s unemployment rate from 4.2 percent in Q2 2023 to approximately 8-10 percent in 2024, due to the prevailing economic situation.
+A research assistant at the Public Sector Initiative at Lagos Business School, Lasisi Lukman, foresees a potential increase in Nigeria’s Unemployment rate from 4.2 percent in Q2 2023 to approximately 8-10 percent in 2024, due to the prevailing economic situation.
 Lukman further suggests that the implementation of stricter immigration policies by foreign countries would reduce the ‘Japa’ rate.
 SBM Intelligence’s forecast that year 2024 will witness a sustained constraint on consumer spending, causing a decline in non-essential expenses.
 Furthermore, an upsurge in diaspora remittances is expected as a consequence of an increasing number of Nigerians relocating overseas in search of employment opportunities.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.